decretist/Dissertation/Chapter2/chapter2.markdown

 Gratian.[45]
-The division seems to have taken some time to reach its final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[46] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "*toto tractatu in centum distinctionibus exacto* (having been completed in one hundred distinctions.)"[47]
+The division seems to have taken some time to reach its final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[46] and Rufinus writing in the mid-1160s, presumably about the second recension, describes Part I as "*toto tractatu in centum distinctionibus exacto* (having been completed in one hundred distinctions.)"[47]